Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 ### ii.
 Strategic Recomendations
 - To boost sales transactions in all the regions, Shade & Co can consider implementing the following strategies;
   * They can design promotions such as discounts on products based on the purchasing power of each region's customers.
-  * They canalso offer preffered payment methods basede on regional preferences, e.g a customer paying for the product bought in installments.
+  * They can  also offer preffered payment methods basede on regional preferences, e.g a customer paying for the product bought in installments.
   * They can also make their prices more competitive.
  ### iv.
 Conclusion
  A focus on the sales transactions by each region will provide Shade & Co. with insights that would help boost their sales.
 By implementing the strategve recomendations above, Shade & Co. can improve customer satisfaction and increase the frequency of transaction as well as increasing the overall revenue.